SurvivorBob/ftd-fasthull/README.md

   bottom_armor      Number of _additional_ bottom armor layers.

 options:
-  -h, --help        show this help message and exit
+  -h, --help        show a help message
+  --bow-type        generate this type of bow
+  --tws             add this many blocks of space before the next turret well --tw              add a turret well with this interior radius

 ```